DrJupiter/ML-OPS-FINAL-24/reports/README.md

 >
 > Answer:

-We enforce PEP8 and format our code with [ruff](https://github.com/astral-sh/ruff), and we also enforce typing with [mypy](https://github.com/python/mypy). <!-- These tools help us keep our code transparent and more understandable. -->
+We format our code with [ruff](https://github.com/astral-sh/ruff), and we enforce typing with [mypy](https://github.com/python/mypy).
-We deem this important as it makes the code more transparent and understandable.
-This increases the reproducibility of our project.
+This makes the code more transparent and understandable.
+These things increase the reproducibility of our project.
+They also make the collaboration on the project easier.
-Readability and transparency are very important when multiple people are working on the same code, as code quickly becomes complex and hard to see through easily.
 We also require supplying documentation for essential functions (We check this manually.).
-Formatting, typing, and documentation make our code more readable and easy to understand.

 We enforce formatting and typing, whenever a pull request is made to the main branch.
-The main branch cannot be pushed before the GitHub action which checks these aforementioned things is successful.
+The main branch cannot be pushed before the GitHub action which checks the aforementioned things is successful.
-The action also tests our code, which we will go into in the next question.
+The action also tests our code.

 ## Version control

 > In the following section we are interested in how version control was used in your project during development to
 > corporate and increase the quality of your code.

-### Question 7 [] Andreas (done)
+### Question 7

 > **How many tests did you implement and what are they testing in your code?**
 >